-- 1) Monitoring municipal sewer flows into the core area trunk sewer system and assessing compliance with the peak flow allocations in CRD Bylaw 4304 (Table 1). - 2) Analyzing available flow data for I&I on a periodic basis including flow data from the CRD cost sharing meters and municipal pump stations (when suitable). - Completing a study assessing the impacts of storm event overflows from the Clover Long outfall including: environmental impacts, social impacts, budget estimates to eliminate 5-year overflows, and impact on taxpayers.
+- 1. Monitoring municipal sewer flows into the core area trunk sewer system and assessing compliance with the peak flow allocations in CRD Bylaw 4304 (Table 1). - 2.
+Analyzing available flow data for I&I on a periodic basis including flow data from the CRD cost sharing meters and municipal pump stations (when suitable). - 3.
+Completing a study assessing the impacts of storm event overflows from the Clover Long outfall including: climate change implications, environmental impacts, social impacts, budget estimates to eliminate 5-year overflows, and impact on taxpayers.

-- 4) Establishing an education program for homeowners and key stakeholders (i.e. home inspectors, realtors, plumbers) that promotes repair and maintenance of private property sewer laterals. - 5) Assisting municipalities with catchment specific studies designed to address high I&I and/or overflows (as budget allows). - Assessing storage and treatment options to reduce overflows caused by I&I at the Clover Point Long outfall. - 7) Reviewing and updating, if appropriate, the CRD model bylaw for private sewer lateral laterals (2015) for municipalities to consider adopting or incorporating into existing bylaws. - 8) Creating a mass balance model/tool to show how the asset management plans and CRD I&I Management Plan will eliminate overflows at the Clover Long Outfall by 2045. - 9) Submitting 5-year updates of the I&I Management Plan to the Province.
+- 4. Establishing an education program for homeowners and key stakeholders (i.e. home inspectors, realtors, plumbers) that promotes repair and maintenance of private property sewer laterals. - 5.
+Assisting municipalities with catchment specific studies designed to address high I&I and/or overflows (as budget allows). - Assessing storage and treatment options to reduce overflows caused by I&I at the Clover Point Long outfall. - 7.
+Reviewing and updating, if appropriate, the CRD model bylaw for private sewer lateral laterals (2015) for municipalities to consider adopting or incorporating into existing bylaws. - 8.
+Creating a mass balance model/tool to assess, document, and improve the effectiveness of the municipal asset management plans and CRD I&I Management Plan for eliminating overflows at the Clover Long Outfall by 2045. - 9.
+Submitting 5-year updates of the I&I Management Plan to the Province.